-In considering the recommendation of the board of directors of our general partner to approve the Listing Proposal and the Special Unit Proposal, you should be aware that five of the directors on our general partner's board who are recommending the proposals are owners or representatives of owners of La Grange Energy, L.P., the owner of our general partner.
+In considering the recommendation of our board of directors to approve the Listing Proposal and the Special Unit Proposal, you should be aware that five of the directors who are recommending the proposals are owners or representatives of owners of La Grange Energy, L.P., the owner of our general partner.
 La Grange Energy is the owner of all of the class D units and all of the special units.
-None of these five directors participated in our general partner's decision to enter into the Energy Transfer Transaction or to approve the terms of either the class D units or the special units, which occurred prior to the election of these five directors to the board of our general partner.
+None of these five directors participated in our general partner's decision to enter into the Energy Transfer Transaction or to approve the terms of either the class D units or the special units, which occurred prior to the election of these five directors to our board of directors.

 If either of the Listing Proposal or the Special Unit Proposal is approved at our special meeting, La Grange Energy, L.P. will receive common units upon the conversion of the class D units or the special units.
-The common units will be listed on the NYSE and therefore will be a more liquid security than either of the class D units or the special units.
+The common units will be listed on the NYSE and will therefore be a more liquid security than either the class D units or the special units.
 Our other unitholders will not receive any additional securities or other consideration if either of the Listing Proposal or the Special Unit Proposal is approved.